eonarheim/eonarheim.github.io/docs/actor.md

 <pre>actor.color</pre>
 -------------------

-The current color for an actor, this is only used if no drawings have been specified for an actor.
+The current color for an actor.
+This is only used if no drawings have been specified for an actor.

 <pre>actor.parent</pre>
 -------------------

-The parent property represents the SceneNode that is this actors parent.
+The parent property represents the SceneNode that is this actor's parent.
 This property is null by default and is set when the actor is added to the scene graph.